Doyle Dykes

 Doyle Dykes (born May 23, 1954) is an American country acoustic guitarist from Jacksonville, Florida.
-He is influenced by a wide variety of musical styles and musicians such as Chet Atkins, Jerry Reed, Duane Eddy, to the Beatles and U2.
-Cited along with guitarists such as Tommy Emmanuel as one of the best fingerstyle guitarists in the world, he is also known for his capability of playing proficiently with a wide range of different guitar tunings.
+Cited along with guitarists such as Chet Atkins and Tommy Emmanuel as one of the best fingerstyle guitarists in the world, he is also known for his capability of playing proficiently with a wide range of different guitar tunings.

+Dykes is influenced by a wide variety of musical styles and musicians, from Chet Atkins, Jerry Reed, and Duane Eddy, to the Beatles and U2.
 Some of his best-known works and interpretations are "Wabash Cannonball", "Country Fried Pickin'", "U2 Medley", "Be Still", "Amazing Grace" and "While My Guitar Gently Weeps".
+His most emulated composition is "Jazz in a Box," a virtuoso-level instrumental that requires a wide range of musical technique, finger dexterity, and exceptional skill.

-Dykes is a devout Christian and has served as a minister in a small church in Florida; the influence of Christianity is present in much of his work.
+Dykes is a devout Christian and has served as a minister in a small church in Florida, and the influence of Christianity is present in much of his work.
 He was a major endorser of Taylor Guitars and Rivera Sedona amplifiers, with his own signature models of each.
 In 2013 he began endorsing the Guild Guitar Company.
 Since 2015 he has touted his custom steel-fret Olson guitar as his "favorite guitar."

 Biography

-Dykes was born in Cleveland, Tennessee and grew up in Jacksonville, Florida in a Christian community.
-His father is referred to as "Bubba Dykes" and he has a brother named Aubrey.
-He cites June 1965 during his church's "summer revival" as the moment he became a lifelong Christian as an 11-year-old boy, seeing "the lights of salvation and a new purpose and desire for my life and since that day, I've never been the same".
+Dykes was born in Cleveland, Tennessee, growing up in Jacksonville, Florida, in a decidedly Christian household.
+His father is referred to as "Bubba Dykes," and Doyle has a brother named Aubrey.
+He cites June 1965--during his church's "summer revival--as the moment he became a lifelong Christian as an 11-year-old boy, seeing "the lights of salvation and a new purpose and desire for my life, and since that day, I've never been the same."

 His first guitar was a $30 Sears Roebuck Silvertone acoustic.
 Dykes claims a sailor named Barry Lackey was the most important influence in his development as a guitarist.
 Lackey attended his church one day, and using a thumbpick from his pocket, "completely blew him away" with his "spider picking", playing just like Chet Atkins and Merle Travis, Doyle's heroes.
 Lackey was then invited to his home for supper that night and showed him a right-hand picking pattern that "got his fingers working together in the right way, where the thumb played the bass and after-beat rhythm, and the three fingers took care of the rest."
-He later reunited with Lackey at a Taylor Guitars event in Detroit in 2002, and claims that were it not for him, he would never have become a successful guitarist.
+He later reunited with Lackey at a Taylor Guitars event in Detroit in 2002, and said that were it not for him, he would never have become a successful guitarist.

-Dykes' early years as a guitarist took him around the world as he toured with The Stamps Quartet and later with Grand Ole Opry star Grandpa Jones.
+Dykes' early years as a guitarist took him around the world as he toured with the Stamps Quartet and later with Grand Ole Opry star Grandpa Jones.
 Dykes has since returned to the Grand Ole Opry for numerous performances.
-Although a world-renowned guitarist, Dykes frequently plays church venues with small audiences, and some intimate shows that aren't advertised, stating, “I’ve been blessed with the opportunity to play music for people.
+Dykes frequently plays church venues with small audiences, and some intimate shows that aren't advertised, stating, "I've been blessed with the opportunity to play music for people."